mihirbpi/CS-121-Jeopardy-Final-Project/readme.md

 device's command-line.
 Also make sure you are in the folder containing all the project's files.

-First, open mySQL on the command line and create the following database in mySQL:
+First, open MySQL on the command line and create the following database in mySQL:
 ```
 mysql> CREATE DATABASE jeopardydb;
 mysql> USE jeopardydb;